 A.J.S.
 35/2 from the «Motorworld by V.Sheynov» collection

 In 1931, Matchless bought one of its major competitors – A.J.S.
 The manufacturing of A.J.S. motorcycles was moved from Wolverhampton to London.
 After the merger, the first motorcycle phased out of production was the 1000 cc A.J.S.
 Model 2, but, by 1933, this machine has returned with a new 1000 cc V-twin similar to the X model’s.

-In 1938, Matchless merged another motorcycle company, Sunbeam.
+In 1938, Matchless merged with another motorcycle company, Sunbeam.
 The new Matchless became a holding company and got the name Associated Motor Cycles (AMC).
 By that time, Matchless turned into the largest engine brand in Britain.
-Matchless’ engines were used by Brough Superior, Calthorpe, Coventry Eagle, OEC, OK-Supreme and even Morgan (cars).
+Matchless’ engines were used by Brough Superior, Calthorpe, Coventry Eagle, OEC, OK-Supreme, and even Morgan (cars).